-This is my annual guide- The biggest, wettest list of outdoor wading pools, spraygrounds, fountains, and water features in the South Puget Sound.
-For the sake of my sanity, I’ve only listed public, outdoor venues.
+It’s here-Our annual guide is the biggest, wettest list of outdoor wading pools, spraygrounds, fountains, and water features in the South Puget Sound.
+For the sake of my sanity, I’ve only listed public, outdoor venues

-Renton- Henry Moses Aquatic Center You see this one from the road-slides, water features, toddler play area, and more.
+Renton- Henry Moses Aquatic Center Opens June 15th You see this one from the road-slides, water features, toddler play area, and more.
 Admission is pricey if you’re not a resident, and they do limit capacity.
 You could arrive and find it closed to further entry, so my suggestion is to go early on a warm day and have a back-up plan.
-Open

 There is also a small lily pad feature in the play area at the Pt.Defiance Zoo.
 There is a changing tent.
 I’d go to this after you do the rest of the zoo

 The East Bay Plaza stream runs in between the LOTT Wet Center and the Children’s Museum.

 Bremerton Harborside Fountain Park Thanks, Allison and Meredith